alfadewa58/Insight-Track-HR-Attrition-Analytics/README.md

 - HR Department
 - Senior Management

-## Usage
-1. Open the Jupyter Notebook file `hr_attrition_analytics.ipynb`.
-2. Follow the step-by-step instructions to analyze the data and build predictive models.
-3. Review the visualizations and insights provided for actionable recommendations.

-## Prerequisites
-- Python 3.x
-- Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, etc.

 ## Installation
 1. Clone this repository.
 2. Install the required dependencies using:
    ```bash
    pip install -r requirements.txt
    ```

-## Results
-The project delivers:
-- Key drivers of employee attrition.
-- A predictive model with metrics like accuracy, precision, and recall.
-- Visualization of trends in employee turnover.

 ## Conclusions (Shortened)
 **Strong Correlations**